 One way to improve GPU performance is to overclock it.
 This is done by tweaking the frequency and voltage of the GPU core and its memory to squeeze out additional speed.
 If you’re not accustomed to overclocking components, proceed with caution and read widely and deeply before you begin.
 The wrong settings could potentially damage the chip.
 Even more, an inadequate cooler will cause the overclocked GPU to overheat and crash.

 Like CPUs, you can overclock a GPU using desktop software.
 One solution is MSI’s Afterburner that scans your GPU and finds the highest, most stable overclock settings.
-Another is EVGA’s Precision X1, though it only supports GTX 10, GTX 16, and RTX 20 Series GPUs.
+Another is EVGA’s Precision X1 which supports GeForce RTX graphics cards, with GTX support ‘coming soon.’

 For more help on overclocking your graphics card, check out our dedicated guide.